django/deps/draft/0003-javascript-tests.rst

 JSHint for code linting
 -----------------------

-Linting code is particularly important in JavaScript due to certain dangerous language features.  `JSHint`_ is a popular JavaScript linter which is based on the less-customizable `JSLint`_ tool.  `ESLint`_ is a very customizable and unopinionated JavaScript linter which includes also code style checking.
+Linting code is particularly important in JavaScript due to certain hazardous language features.  `JSHint`_ is a popular JavaScript linter which is based on the less-customizable `JSLint`_ tool.  `ESLint`_ is a very customizable and unopinionated JavaScript linter which also includes code style checking.

 JSHint should be used initially because:

 - It is customizable (unlike JSLint)
 - It defaults to a good set of community standards
 - It does not enforce code style (style is not yet consistent between files)
-- It is currently more widely used than JSHint or ESLint
+- It is currently more widely used than JSLint or ESLint

-ESLint may be included later for stricter and more customizable linting and code style enforcement during or after a future JavaScript code refactor.
+ESLint may be included later for stricter and more customizable linting and code style enforcement after a future JavaScript code refactor.

 Migration Path
 --------------